titorenko/quick-csv-streamer/README.md

 [![Build Status](https://travis-ci.org/titorenko/quick-csv-streamer.svg?branch=master)](https://travis-ci.org/titorenko/quick-csv-streamer)

-Quick CSV streamer is CSV parsing library with Java 8 Stream API with particular focus on performance.
+Quick CSV streamer is a high performance CSV parsing library with Java 8 Stream API.
-Additionally the library provides fast mappers to standard Java types, like doubles and ints.
-Parallel, multi-core parsing is supported as well as single-core sequential parsing using standard stream API.
-Usually you would be able to achieve 2x speed up on single core, compared to other Java CSV parsing libraries and even more on multiple core or if your input file is sparse.
+The library omits many redundant steps found in other open source parsers and produces minimal amount of garbage during parsing, reducing pressure on the garbage collector.
+Parallel, multi-core parsing is supported transparently via Java Stream API.

+Compared to other open source Java CSV parsing libraries likely speeds up will be at 2x - 10x range in sequential mode.
+Naturally parallel mode will improve performance even further.
+See benchmarking results below for more details.

 Maven dependency
 --------------